 Meeting Connecticut Educational Standards

-This unit correlates with the Connecticut Framework K-12 Curricular Goals and Standards for Language Arts and the Arts.
-Generally, students will read literary works across genre with understanding and respond thoughtfully to text; create works using the language arts in visual, oral, and written text; understand and appreciate texts from many literary periods and cultures; choose and apply strategies that enhance the fluent and proficient use of language arts; write and speak English proficiently to clearly communicate ideas; use different media, techniques and processes to communicate ideas, feelings, experiences and stories; express their understanding of written text through developing, communicating, and sustaining characters in mime; and employ the language arts and the arts for lifelong learning, work, and enjoyment.
+correlates with the Connecticut Framework K–12 Curricular Goals and Standards for Language Arts and the Visual Arts.
+Generally, students will read literary works across genre with understanding and respond thoughtfully to text; create biographical works using the language arts through biographic and autobiographic text and story creations; understand and appreciate texts across time periods and cultures; choose and apply strategies that enhance the fluent and proficient use of language arts; write and speak the English language proficiently to clearly communicate ideas; use different media, techniques and processes to communicate ideas, feelings, experiences and stories; express their understanding of written text through developing, communicating, and sustaining characters through biographic and autobiographic story creations; and employ the language arts and the arts for lifelong learning, work, and enjoyment.

 As it pertains to specific content standards, students will be engaged in the following:

-Language Arts - Content Standard 1: Reading and Responding.
-Students will describe their thoughts, opinions, and questions that arise as they read and listen to a text and use relevant information from the text to summarize the content.
-Students will use what they know to identify characters, settings, themes, events, ideas, relationships, and details found within the text.
+Language Arts – Content Standard 1: Reading and Responding.
+Students will describe their thoughts, opinions, and questions that arise as they conduct interviews, read and listen to a text, and use relevant information from the text to summarize content.
+Students will use what they know to identify and creatively convey characters, settings, themes, events, ideas, relationships, and details found within the text.

-Language Arts - Content Standard 2: Producing Texts.
-Students will work both individually and on a collaborative basis in collecting and examining an array of their literary creations and accompanying illustrations, discussing the features they like, and what they might do differently next time.
-Students will read/share their creative writings with partners, who will constructively critique the work, highlighting elements in the literary piece that work along with questions they have about the writing.
+Language Arts – Content Standard 2: Producing Texts.
+Students will individually work on the creation of biography and autobiographic sketches; will collaborate on the critiquing of biographic and autobiographic.
+Students will read/share their biographic and autobiographic creations with partners, who will constructively critique the work, highlighting elements in the literary piece that work along with questions they have about the writing.

-Language Arts - Content Standard 4: Exploring and Responding to Text.
-Students will declare their opinions about each of the works read, listened to, and viewed, subsequently evaluating them according to such features as character development, narrator's voice, conflict and theme.
+Language Arts – Content Standard 4: Exploring and Responding to Text.
+Students will internalize and establish opinions about each of the works read, listened to, and viewed, subsequently evaluating them according to such features as subject/character development, the character/subject's voice, life conflict as it impacts that voice and author's overarching purpose.